tailor-platform/frontend-packages/packages/auth/README.md

 All built-in authentications are also implemented as a strategy.
 The default is `OIDCStrategy`.

+### Customization

 Users can implement their own custom authentication by writing custom strategies.
 See [src/strategies/abstract.ts](src/strategies/abstract.ts) to know interfaces expected to be implemented.

-### Example

 ```ts
 import { AbstractStrategy } from "@tailor-platform/auth/core";